Learn Practical Skills

 PBL's

-PBL is an abbreviation for "Problem Based Learning".
+PBL is an abbreviation for "Problem-Based Learning".

-Problem Based Learning is a learning methodology that was originally developed in USA universities; and is now commonly used in some university courses -particularly in medicine; but also in horticulture and other disciplines.
+Problem-based learning is a learning methodology that was originally developed in USA universities.
+It is now commonly used in some university courses - particularly in medicine - but also in horticulture and other disciplines.
 This school began using PBL in 2004, basing it's methodology on documentation from and discussions with staff from a number of universities.
+We experimented with and modified the PBL concept to create our own approach which worked successfully with distance education.

-PBL projects have been developed in a way that satisfies the requirements set down by the curriculum documentation for these modules; but also in a way that can be achieved from wherever you live, without travelling to attend face to face workshops.
+PBL projects have been developed in a way that satisfies the requirements set down by the curriculum documentation for these modules, but also in a way that can be achieved from wherever you live, without travelling to attend face-to-face workshops.

 CONTENTS